aamrahkhan/F-NewsGen/README.md

 _Next Steps:_
 Tokenise the dataset and implement Bag-of-Words, a basic logistic regression model, and create a function to evaluate model metrics

+# Dec 3, 2021 at 21:18

+    1. Find a way to remove typed.js object on form submit action